Tropical Depression Imelda's Impact On Houston Real Estate Market

-While some parts of Houston are no stranger to flooding, many are not used to dealing with a catastrophe of this magnitude.
+While some parts of Houston are no strangers to flooding, many are not used to dealing with a catastrophe of this magnitude.
 Early reports also show that many neighborhoods that did not flood during Harvey, are now suffering from Imelda flooding.

 As homeowners face minor and major property damages (for some, even potential loss of houses because of flooding), what do we do now?